raiyah23/105-Unit-3/README.md

 This data has been refined from the original published, the "Global Power Plant Database."

 This data can be used by fellow students and professors as they see fit.

+This repository includes 2 files:
+1. The basics of coding to achive specified data
+2. The raw data